-Have you ever stood in front of your closet, staring at your collection of shoes, and wondered… Which of these are actually appropriate for wear today?
+Have you ever stood in front of your closet, staring at your collection of shoes, and wondered… Which of these is actually appropriate for me to wear today?
 The red flats?
 The white pumps?
-The lavender cross-trainers?
+The lavender trainers?
 What if you could just wear… whatever caught your eye?
-Even if it was two different colors?
+Even if it was two different colored shoes?
 In fact… What if that was actually preferable?
 Sound like a madcap shoe-color heaven?
 We certainly think so!

 History of Two Different Colored Shoes Day

 You’d be forgiven for thinking that Two Different Colored Shoes Day must have been an event that was created by accident.
 Perhaps someone woke up tired and accidentally went to work in odd shoes and made the day up to cover their mistake?
 Or maybe the day was devised by shoe companies in an attempt to sell more brightly colored and crazy shoes?
 But the truth is that neither of those scenarios is true and the day was in fact created by an inspirational woman who was simply sick and tired of conforming to societal norms – what a woman!

 Dr. Arlene Kaiser created this quirky celebration to laud the diversity and differences that make humans great.
 Could you imagine how boring the world would be if everyone was homogenous?
 Just row after row of the same houses, the same clothes, the same people, the same religions and philosophies everywhere you go?
 Neither could Dr. Kaiser, at least not without cringing, and so as a small demonstration of her love of differences, she started wearing two different colored shoes two or three times a week while simply going about her normal day.

 What started out as a simple demonstration of differences a few days a week by one person soon got people talking, and once people start talking things can move very quickly.
 Before she knew what was happening, Dr. Arlene Kaiser’s simple demonstration had become a celebrated event, and Two Different Colored Shoes Day was born!